 Gone are the days when the physician was a lone-ranger.
 Healthcare has become a team effort, with the patient being the center of the care provided.
 A discussion paper titled “Core Principles and Values of Effective Team-Based Health Care” defines team-based healthcare as providing, “Health services to individuals, families and/or their communities by at least two health (care) providers who work collaboratively with patients and their caregivers…to accomplish shared goals within and across settings to achieve coordinated, high-quality care.”

 A 2011 research article titled “How much time do nurses have for patients?” reported that nurses spent 81% of their total time on activities related to the patient care team.
 This included: 24.8% on patient direct care, 16.1% on patient indirect care, 20.9% on patient medication tasks and 19.2% on professional communication with other healthcare professionals.
-The team approach has also gained support through the Patient Protection and Affordable Care Act of 2010 by incenting care providers to improve the quality and effectiveness of care and join accountable care organizations.
+The team approach has also gained support through the Patient Protection and Affordable Care Act by incenting care providers to improve the quality and effectiveness of care and join accountable care organizations.

 As outlined by “Core Principles and Values of Effective Team-Based Health Care”, successful teams have the following attributes: